An Analog Adventure with Audio Advice Founder, Leon Shaw

 Start Your Next Adventure

 If you are considering upgrading your analog rig, this is one heck of a great combination!
-We've listed the products at the bottom of this page and they are all available for purchase in our stores in Raleigh and Charlotte or right here on our website.
+We've listed the products at the bottom of this page and they are all available for purchase in our stores in Raleigh, Charlotte, and Wilmington or right here on our website.

 Every single piece is designed by people who have been doing analog for decades.
 Every single piece is made in the USA.
 The combination of the VPI Prime turntable, Soundsmith Zephyr MIMC Star cartridge, Transparent Phono cables, and the Sutherland Insight phono stage creates a result that is far greater than the sum of its parts.
 It will make you start pulling out your records like I did!